 FAQ: Prepaying a Reverse Mortgage

-The Bottom Line on How To Pay Off a Reverse Mortgage Early
+The Bottom Line on Paying Off a Reverse Mortgage Early

 Paying off a reverse mortgage early can give you and your heirs more freedom in how to use the home.
 It also reduces the amount of interest that will accrue.
 However, reverse mortgages don’t require payments, so if you’re unconcerned about what happens to your home when you move out, making payments might not be the right choice for you.